Adama Sanogo wins after being favorite for March Madness Most Outstanding Player odds

 When you go to your sportsbook odds to win March Madness Most Outstanding Player, you’ll see the odds listed like this:

 The odds indicate what it would pay out if one of those players were to win the MOP award.
 Unlike a straight-up bet, or a moneyline bet, where there is a clear favorite represented by the minus sign (-), the player with the lowest odds would be the favorite.
-For this example, it’s Marcus Sasser at +550, and the rest are underdogs even though each player has a plus sign (+) prefacing his odds.
+For this example, it’s Cooper Flagg at +550, and the rest are underdogs even though each player has a plus sign (+) prefacing his odds.
 For American odds, all potential payouts are predicated on $100 bets.

-Using American odds, if you were to bet $100 on Sasser in odds to win NCAA Tournament Most Outstanding Player and he wins it, you’d get $650 returned to you.
+Using American odds, if you were to bet $100 on Flagg in odds to win NCAA Tournament Most Outstanding Player and he wins it, you’d get $650 returned to you.
 Your original stake of $100 is refunded and you’re rewarded $550 in profit.

 To see how much you’d win on the futures odds, check out our Odds Calculator.
 It’ll show you what your payout would be based on the odds and amount wagered.